romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

 });
 ```

-The line "should update the number" can be anything.
-It's just an explanation for us about what the essence of the test is.
+The string "should update the number" can be anything.
+It is just an explanation for ourselves of what the test is about.

-Now let's write the test code itself:
+Now let's write the test code:

 ```ts
 it('should update the number', async () => {